protonx-tf-08/Translation-Machine/README.md

 ### Model config :
 To configure the model, you can adjust the following parameters:

 - `max-length-input`: Maximum length of input sequences.
-Default is 200.
+Default is 64.
 - `max-length-target`: Maximum length of target sequences.
-Default is 200.
-- `embedding-dim`: Dimensionality of the token embeddings.
-Default is 32.
+Default is 64.
 - `num-heads-attention`: Number of attention heads in the multi-head attention layers.
-Default is 2.
+Default is 8.
 It is in [3.2.2](https://arxiv.org/pdf/1706.03762.pdf) of the paper
+- `vocab-size`: Number of tokens.
+Default is 20000.
 - `dff`: Dimensionality of the feedforward network.
 Default is 512.
 It is in [3.3](https://arxiv.org/pdf/1706.03762.pdf) of the paper
 - `num-layers`: Number of layers in the Transformer model.
-Default is 2.
+Default is 6.
 - `d-model`: Dimensionality of the model.
-Default is 128.
+Default is 512.
 It is in [3.2.2](https://arxiv.org/pdf/1706.03762.pdf) of the paper
 - `batch-size`: Batch size for training.
-Default is 4.
+Default is 64.
 - `epochs`: Number of epochs for training.
 Default is 10.
 - `dropout-rate`: Dropout rate for regularization.
 Default is 0.1.
 - `path-token-en`: Path to English tokenizer.